beatlab-mcmaster/AVOKE/plugin-smooth-pursuit-calibration/docs/jspsych-smooth-pursuit-calibration.md

 This plugin presents an image target that moves along a path with a shape and pace determined by the experimenter.
 The target will begin moving after a keypress and the trial will end when the target finishes travelling along the path.

+## Using a Plugin

+Please visit [this jsPsych tutorial](https://www.jspsych.org/v8/overview/plugins/) to learn the basics of setting up a jsPsych plugin.
+Feel free to cross-reference our [demo code](https://github.com/beatlab-mcmaster/AVOKE/blob/main/plugin-smooth-pursuit-calibration/examples/index.html) to get a better idea of how to implement this plugin in a working demo experiment.
+You'll find further detail about parameters and data output below.

 ## Parameters

 In addition to the [parameters available in all plugins](https://www.jspsych.org/latest/overview/plugins/#parameters-available-in-all-plugins), this plugin accepts the following parameters.
 Parameters with a default value of undefined must be specified.
 Other parameters can be left unspecified if the default value is acceptable.